FeatureBaseDB/www/content/blog/why-oci.md

 ### Results

-First, let's take a look at raw performance and see which configuration performed the best on each query on average over the 20 iterations.
+First, let's take a look at raw performance and see which configuration was fastest for each query on average over the 20 iterations.

 | cloud | instance type    | nodes | query                                             |
 |-------|------------------|-------|---------------------------------------------------|